hayacon/cs_final_project/preliminary-report/README.md

-This preliminary report which was written after background research, project designing, project planning and prototyping.
+This is preliminary report which was written after background research, project designing, project planning and prototyping.